GynnYeo/Anomalous-Machine-Sound-Detection/README.md

 1. Prepare dataset in `data/raw/`
 2. Create reproducible splits
-3. Choose a config
+3. Implement and verify the dataset loader on the saved split manifest
+4. Add deterministic preprocessing such as spectrogram or log-mel features
-4. Train using the standard training script
+5. Train using the standard training script
-5. Evaluate and save outputs
+6. Evaluate and save outputs
-6. Record results in `experiments.md`
+7. Record results in `experiments.md`

 ---